lmu-cmsi3520-fall2022/assignments/file-db.md

-**CMSI 3520** Database Systems, Fall 2021
+**CMSI 3520** Database Systems, Fall 2022

-# Assignment 0927
+# Assignment 1003
 Before diving fully into database systems per se, we make one stopover “under the hood” by looking at data management in terms of working with files alone.
 The premise here is that all database systems, regardless of model, philosophy, or generation, ultimately store their data in files.
-Thus, it is of value to explore what it takes to work with files _directly_—in a way, to write the very beginnings of your own database system.
+Thus, it is of value to explore what it takes to work with files _directly_—in a way, to get an additional taste of what is involved in implementing your own database system.

 ## Background Reading
 The Elmasri & Navathe book touches on this conceptually in their Chapter 1 section on “Advantages of Using the DBMS Approach.”
 If you want a peek into how database management systems _do_ organize their data files in order to do what they do efficiently, you can skim Part 7 _File Structures, Hashing, Indexing, and Physical Database Design_ to get an idea of how this is done.
 Think of this assignment as a microcosm of that material.